Estimated Reading Time: 7 Minutes

 - Los Chorros Waterfalls, Grecia

-- Catarata La Cangreja, Bagaces Guanacaste – one of the least visited waterfalls in Costa Rica, but you can’t swim in the pool below it.
+- Catarata La Cangreja, Bagaces Guanacaste – one of the least visited waterfalls, but you can’t swim in the pool below it.

 - Cascada El Pavon, between Ojochal and Tres Ríos South Pacific – is a very small waterfall where you can swim in the pool below it.